chinapedia/wikipedia.abstract.en/Page/Historiography.md

 Enlightenment

-Buste_de_Voltaire.jpg's works of history are an excellent example of Enlightenment era advances in accuracy.]]
+'s works of history are an excellent example of Enlightenment era advances in accuracy.]]

 During the Age of Enlightenment, the modern development of historiography through the application of scrupulous methods began.
 Among the many Italians who contributed to this were Leonardo Bruni (c.
 1370–1444), Francesco Guicciardini (1483–1540), and Cesare Baronio (1538–1607).